-Spain was the last country to join NATO once its democratic restoration gained enough momentum, following the Dictator Franco's death in 1975, to hold a national referendum on the subject.
-Although strongly opposed by a strong socialist opposition, which came into government that year, the plebiscite voted for joining NATO.
+Spain was the last country to join NATO once its democratic restoration gained enough momentum following the Dictator Franco's death in 1975.
+A national referendum voted to joining NATO in 1982, even though it was opposed by a strong socialist opposition party, which came into government later that year.

 Other territorial disputes with Morocco have a minor impact on the Spanish Military, in particular Perejil Island in the Strait of Gibraltar, several other small islands and the Spanish held territories of Ceuta and Melilla.